 It was only a couple of weeks into the semester, surely I can suck it up and do these assignments.
 I got by for a little bit, pushing myself through one assignment at a time.
 Until, I opened up my laptop one day, ready to write this very simple paper, and I just… couldn’t.
 I couldn’t understand it.
 I’ve written harder, longer papers.
 This should be simple.
 So why is nothing coming out?
 I knew what to write, too.
 The content of my argument and the structure of my paper was all there in my head like normal.
 But the due date got closer and closer, and I still didn’t have anything.
 I was frustrated, guilt-ridden, ashamed, but also extremely apathetic.
 I was fighting with myself.
 I knew that a part of me was adamantly refusing to write this paper.
 It couldn’t imagine going through the rest of the semester like this.

 So I didn’t.
 I couldn’t push through the paper, and I dropped the class; something I had never done before.
 It was the first time I had ever really given up on something.
 If my conception of myself was cracking before, it’s shattered and scattered to the wind now.
 I had always prided myself on my ability to persevere.
 Even if everything else was terrible, I could always count on myself to make good grades.
 After all, I loved learning.

 But here I was, the one thing I was good at, I wasn’t anymore.
-It felt like I wasn’t anymore.
+And along with that, was the feeling that I wasn’t anymore.